XanaduAI/thewalrus/README.rst

 Hafnian
 ########

-Library for efficiently calculating the exact hafnian in polynomial time.
+The fastest exact hafnian library.

 Features
 ========

-* Super fast

-* Easy to install

-* Causes a collapse of the polynomial hierarchy to the third top-level

-* Potential solution to the P=NP problem - further testing needed
+* Provides the fastest calculation of the hafnian and loop hafnian.

+* The algorithms in this library are what Ryser's formula is to the permanent.

 Dependencies
 ============